 Minas Tirith Capital of Gondor in Lord of the Rings

-Tiered theme parks are one thing, but this adaptation of Tolkien’s awe-inspiring, mountain-hugging city takes that concept to new heights; excuse the pun.
-Fortunately this creator hasn’t got too bogged down in creating a faithful recreation of the capital of Gondor, and has made sure to fill his park with things you’d expect from a theme park, like coasters and milkshake stands.
+Tiered theme parks are one thing, but this adaptation of Tolkien’s awe-inspiring, mountain-hugging city takes that concept to new heights – excuse the pun.
+Fortunately, this creator hasn’t got too bogged down in creating a faithful recreation of the capital of Gondor, and has made sure to fill their park with things you’d expect from a theme park, like coasters and milkshake stands.

 Disneyland Paris Inspired Park – Disney